 The second and third lists you’ll read once more, then tuck away.
 Reflect on them in in a month or two, You just may need a refresher to get back on track.

 Putting pen to paper, and writing intentions seems to work.
 We leap from, “I might want to think about maybe making this change someday, to “I’m doing this!”
-For more on these practice of writing down our intentions, check out: The Artist’s Way by Julia Cameron.
-A book that outlines beautiful practices that will truly change your life.
+For more on these practices of writing down our intentions, check out this transformational book The Artist’s Way by Julia Cameron.

 I’ll stay in awe of the beauty of the little things in life, and open wide to possibility.

-I love the quote about taking the leap… and growing wings on the way down, by Kurt Vonnegut.
+Though I love the quote about taking the leap… and growing wings on the way down, by Kurt Vonnegut.
 I struggle with this one.
 It’s clear that we need to leap often, and keep things interesting, in reality it’s not all that easy.

-Of the thousands who will read this post in the next few days, how many will actually try the exercise?
+In our busyness, how many will actually do this exercise?
 It’s up to you..
 Nobody can do it for you.
 But I plead with you, I challenge you.
 Get three pieces of paper and invest some time in You.

-Do it for the people who count on you, and all beings that cross your path.
+Do it for yourself, the people who count on you, and all beings that cross your path.

 Lokah Samastah Sukhino Bhavantu May all beings be happy and free.

 And P.S.
 We’ve got a few spots left in our Restorative Yoga Immersion on Sunday January 15th at 2:30.
 Lemme know if you like me to hold you a spot. -j